glouppe/info8006-introduction-to-ai/lecture7.md

     - a sensor model $P(\mathbf{E}\_t | \mathbf{X}\_t)$.
 - Inference tasks include filtering, prediction, smoothing and finding the most likely sequence.
 - Filter algorithms are all based on the core of idea of
-    - projecting the current belief through the transition model,
+    - projecting the current belief state through the transition model,
-    - update or correct the prediction according to the new evidence.
+    - updating the prediction according to the new evidence.

 ---